 Visit Shaftesbury and enjoy hundreds of thousands of snowdrops planted in and around the historic hilltop town.
 Shaftesbury's snowdrop season is one of the biggest events of its type in the country, and the town's free snowdrop walks, including wheelchair and pushchair accessible routes, can be enjoyed by all, including dogs.

-Dorset – a walker’s paradise!
+Dorset – a walker’s paradise in winter!

 Whether you like a stroll along the seafront, an amble through the countryside or a hike along the coast path, Dorset has it all and February is a great time of year to discover it all!